National flags are a symbol of nationhood and are venerated by many. For this reason, they are also sometimes a focus of protest.

 The United States flag was burned during anti-Vietnam War protests in the late 1960s.
 Four protesters were jailed after they blew up the flagpole at the Waitangi treaty grounds in 1969.

-On 8 September 1966 a female student at Canterbury University carried a burning Union Jack flag into the forecourt of the science block.
-Governor-General Sir Bernard Fergusson had just arrived to open the new building.
+On 8 September 1966 a female student at the University of Canterbury carried a burning Union Jack flag into the forecourt of the new science block, which Governor-General Sir Bernard Fergusson had just arrived to open.
 The woman’s protest was political – she was objecting to New Zealand’s constitutional ties with the British monarchy.
 She received a conviction for offensive behaviour under the Police Offences Act 1927.

 New Zealand’s participation in the Afghanistan war in the early 2000s prompted more flag-burning.
 Paul Hopkinson burned the New Zealand and Australian flags at Parliament in 2003.
 He was the first (and to date only) person prosecuted under the Flags, Emblems, and Names Protection Act 1981.
 Hopkinson was convicted of dishonouring the flag but this was overturned on appeal.